mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 ## Pedagogies to support game making via coding

 One of the main themes of this review is to address what pedagogies are available in to help coding, in relation to RQ1.
 Following activity theory terms pedagogy can be framed as pedagogical tools and processes and can be viewed as a kind of meditational strategy.

-The following have been selected as particularly aligned to the scope of the research, digital making in informal approaches (game making specifically when possible) and developing agency.
-It also focuses on real life rather than online pedagogies (justify this).

-The progression of pedagogies here develops from those on the more formal elements, teacher led, and develop to describe key features of coding clubs and informal programs.
+The following have been selected as particularly aligned to the scope of the research, digital making (game making specifically when possible) in informal, real-life (rather than online) communities.
+In a key systematic review of game making studies, three key pedagogical streams were highlighted: design frameworks (Design-Build-Test), step-based pedagogies, and social approaches [@denner_does_2019].
+The review of pedagogies in this section broadly follows these streams dealing firstly with design thinking approaches and project-based learning.
+I follow by outlining some pedagogies based around scaffolding game production via progressive steps (e.g. Use, Modify and Create - UMC).
+Finally, I describe social and cultural features of coding clubs and informal programs which act as a site for CGD&P.

 <!-- ## Project-based learning / Social approach / Communities of Learners.